 Bruce is the founding president of Cramer Capital Management and has been a financial advisor since 1987.
 In 1986, while in college, he began his career with an internship as an accountant for Buffy’s Clothing in Columbia, Missouri.
 After graduating with his BS in finance and a minor in accountancy from Columbia College, Bruce joined B.C.
 Christopher as a financial consultant.
 In 1991, Bruce was named associate vice president for Merrill Lynch and in 2000, he was named first vice president for Smith Barney.
 Bruce holds FINRA Series 7, 63, and 65 securities registrations through Commonwealth Financial Network® and his Accredited Investment Fiduciary Analyst® (AIFA®) certification.

-In 1991, Bruce was named associate vice president at Merrill Lynch and in 2000, first vice president at Smith Barney.
 In 2007, Bruce created Cramer Capital Management with the idea of building an independent ensemble firm, with the culture of providing clients with a dynamic team approach.
 He created an environment that would encourage all staff within the company to be involved in the client experience.
 He trains and encourages internships through Cramer Capital Management to understand running a practice in Wealth Management.

 His personal interests include health and fitness and automobiles.
 He is a past member of the American Power Lifting Federation, winning several events and honors in competition.
 He is also an active member in the Viper Club of America.
 Bruce and his wife, Dawn, have five children: Rachel, Leah, AJ, Nick, and Gracie.

 Bruce and Dawn have a heart for charity and have raised more than $550,000 in the past six years for the American Diabetes Association and Newhouse Women's Shelter through their "Let's Get Jazzed" event.